Better Already

 1 Dynamic changes to counter-increment??
 Test Case

 2 Children’s counter does not take into account the scope of the parent’s counter, resulting in incorrect incrementation.
-This issue goes against the self-nesting nature of counters, as defined in 12.5.1 Test Case Bug Ticket
+This issue goes against the self-nesting nature of counters, as defined in 12.5.1 Bug Ticket

-6 Expanded :hover (and clickable, if A element) area (caused by Padding) of inline element not honoured Test Case
+6 Expanded :hover (and clickable, if A element) area (caused by Padding) of inline element not honoured

-8 Value of malformed width property is parsed Test Case
+8 Value of malformed width property is parsed

 As you can see they’ve fixed quite a few bugs in this latest build, but the list of bugs in the IE8 Final Build is getting larger and larger by the day; this means its certain that IE8 will not be fully Level 2.1 compliant, as I’ve said before.